 Is the Porsche 964 a good daily driver?

 Yes, especially the Carrera 2 with a manual.
-It has power steering, ABS, and a comfortable cabin.
+It has ABS, a comfortable cabin, and a steering feel that takes the effort out of low-speed maneuvering.
 Just be ready for maintenance costs.

 How many Porsche 964s were made?